genmon/aboutfeeds/index.md

 To contribute or to give feedback, [start a discussion on the About Feeds repo on GitHub](https://github.com/genmon/aboutfeeds) or contact me.
 My email address is [over here](http://interconnected.org).

 --Matt

-The content of this site is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/).

-The sample feed icon is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Feed-icon.svg) and are used under the [Mozilla Public License Version 1.1](https://www.mozilla.org/MPL/1.1/).